 Amboseli National Park, Kenya - Kilimanjaro's Kingdom

-Built in 1996 and one of Amboseli's best-known lodges Ol Tukai Lodge lies at the very centre of the park, close to the main swamp area and enjoys stunning views of Africa's highest mountain - the legendary 'Snows of Mount Kilimanjaro'.
-Once part of the Great Southern Game Reserve, Amboseli National Park is one of Kenya's earliest game sanctuaries; it is also one of her most popular attracting over 200,000 tourists per year.
+Once part of the Great Southern Game Reserve, Amboseli is one of Kenya's earliest game sanctuaries; it is also one of her most popular attracting over 200,000 tourists per year

-The lodge lies 250 km south (four hours drive, 50minutes flight time) of Nairobi and close to the Tanzanian border and Mount Kilimanjaro.
+The lodge lies 250 km south (four hours drive, approximately 40minutes flight time) of Nairobi and close to the Tanzanian border and Mount Kilimanjaro.
 250 kms from Nairobi, approximately 4 hours drive on tarmac and murram all weather road.
 Flying from Nairobi is approximately 40 minutes, and an hour's transfer time to the lodge.

 Kenya hotels and accommodation